 - Executives use data to support or define new strategies.

-- Sales collects data about customers involved in the sales process.
+- Sales collect data about customers involved in the sales process.

-- Customer Support captures information about calls and chat interactions.
+- Customer Support captures information about calls and chats.

 - Management teams draw upon data and key metrics for scorecards.

 - Customer data is used in accounting for billing purposes and by quality and customer insight teams for monitoring customer satisfaction.

 We capture customer information in a variety of different software systems, and we store the data in a variety of data repositories.
 One Global Fortune 100 firm recognized as much as 10-percent of their customer data was held locally by employees on their computers in spreadsheets.
 Another organization regularly polls their sales representatives for business card data before running marketing campaigns.